Denny Mu

 Denny is caring, outgoing, spontaneous and a big softee.
 He is a ‘Yes Man’ and that could in some ways be bad.
 He has been working since he was 14 and now at 36 he finds that the restaurant is all he knows and has provided stability.
 He is a man that speaks softly and walk with a big stick.
 Denny looks forward to what the future holds.

-Denny Mu Quotes
+Denny Mu Takeaways

 • “Food should be more simple… You know?
 So I part ourselves in a clean-tasting beef noodle soup.
 You know?
 Feeds the soul.”